pswhdev/mastermind/TESTING.md

 [jshint](https://jshint.com/) was used to validate the JavaScript.

-- [script.js](documentation/jshint_result.png) passed with a message indicating that one variable was reported as not being used, despite being utilized.
+- [script.js](documentation/jshint_result.png) passed with a message indicating that one variable was reported as not being used, despite being utilised.

 ### Lighthouse